njbooher/blog/cloudflare-workers-ip-spoofing.md

 ### The Bug

-While experimenting with sample code from the documentation, I encountered a sample like the following:
+While experimenting with sample code from the documentation, I encountered a smple like this:

 ```javascript
 async function handleRequest(request) {